GHADY-MATTA/Tutoron-GPT/README.md

 <!-- System Design -->
 <img src="./readme/title3.svg"/>

-### Add Title Here

-- Hybrid Cloud-to-Local Microservice for YouTube Transcript Fetching Offloading transcript extraction to a personal machine with residential IP to bypass YouTube's cloud IP restrictions - using Node.js, Python, and Ngrok as a lightweight, secure bridge between Laravel and local execution.
+### 🧠 Hybrid Cloud-to-Local Transcript Fetching Architecture

+-- **Why:**
+  Cloud VMs like EC2 are often blocked from accessing YouTube transcripts due to IP-based restrictions.

+- **The Challenge:**
+  Fetching YouTube transcripts directly from a server results in failure or empty responses.

+- **The Solution:**
+  Offload the transcript extraction to your **local machine with a residential IP**.

+- **How It Works:**
+  - 🌐 Laravel (on EC2) sends an HTTP POST to a public Ngrok endpoint.
+  - 🧩 Ngrok tunnels the request to your **local Node.js + Express** server.
+  - 🐍 Node.js triggers a Python script (`fetch_transcript.py`) to extract the transcript.
+  - 📬 The response is sent back to **Laravel via a secure HTTP route**, completing the flow.

+> ✅ This hybrid architecture enables **fast**, **secure**, and **reliable** transcript access even from cloud-restricted environments.

 <br><br>

 <!-- Project Highlights -->
 <img src="./readme/title4.svg"/>

-### Add Title Here
+### 🔥 Standout Features That Make Tutoron-GPT Shine

-- 📺 YouTube Transcript Intelligence
+- 📺 **YouTube Transcript Intelligence**
-Upload any YouTube URL  get clean transcripts, summaries, key insights, and study material.
+  Upload any YouTube URL - get clean transcripts, summaries, key insights, and study material.

--🌐 Cloud-to-Local Microservice Bridge
+- 🌐 **Cloud-to-Local Microservice Bridge**
   Bypasses YouTube transcript blocking with a hybrid Node.js + Python pipeline using Ngrok.

--🧠 Smart AI Summarization
+- 🧠 **Smart AI Summarization**
-Structured video breakdowns: Objectives, Key Points, Highlights, Insights - powered by GPT.
+  Structured video breakdowns: Objectives, Key Points, Highlights, and Insights - powered by GPT.
 <br><br>

 <!-- Demo -->